adamhlt/TL-WR841N/README.md

 50,316967000.00000000000000000000,3
 ```

-We can indetify that's the router use [U-Boot](https://fr.wikipedia.org/wiki/Das_U-Boot) boot loader.

-Next step is to connect pins to TTL to USB converter and try to get a shell.
+We can indetify that's the router use [U-Boot](https://fr.wikipedia.org/wiki/Das_U-Boot) boot loader, the logic analyser has his own limitations, I can't get decoded datas in real time and can't interract with the RX pin.
+So, the final step is to connect the pins to the TTL to USB adapter and try to interract with the device and get a shell.

 ### 3 - Try to get a shell